Click OK to log in and restart your reservation.

 You’ll also need to provide feeding and watering instructions for a 24-hour period.
 Unless specified by a vet, you cannot leave instructions saying 'no food or water.'

-If you’re traveling on an American Airlines itinerary, you can pay your charge at the airport or at a travel center with cash, credit card and voucher. where accepted.
+If you’re flying with American Airlines, you can pay your pet travel fee at the airport or at a travel center with a credit card or paper voucher (where accepted).
+We don’t accept cash or checks for payment.

-We don’t collect pet charges for other operating airlines in your itinerary (even if it has an AA flight number).
-You’ll need to check in with each airline and pay your charge at check-in.
-To find out if you're on a partner airline, look for the words, "Operated by..." on your ticket.
+We don’t collect pet fees for other operating airlines on your trip (even if it has an American flight number).
+You’ll need to check in with each airline and pay your fees at check-in.
+To find out if you're on a partner airline, look for the words, "Operated by" on your ticket.

 ---|---|---|